mit-enclaves/argos-monitor/docs/hotos/design_v2.md

 Any operating system class introduces the notion of separation of mechanisms and policies.
 In its original form, it states that no mechanism should dictate or overly restrict the policies that pertain to which operations should be authorized and which resources should be allocated.

-Taken slightly differently, this design principles decouples policies from the mechanism in charge of enforcing them.
+Taken slightly differently, this design principle decouples policies from the mechanism in charge of enforcing them.

-In this paper, we call management the operation that consists in defining policies.
+In this paper, we call management the operation that defines policies.
 For lack of a better term, we call access control the mechanism leveraged to enforce the policies.
 From these simple definitions, a manager is an entity that decides which policies should be enforced.
 We call **client** an entity whose access to resources is subjugated to a separate entity's policies.